Quick Overview

 Having more than one health insurance policy can feel redundant.
 However, if you know how to make them work together, they can add an extra cushion of protection.
 Coordination of Benefits in health insurance explains exactly that: how multiple policies share costs so you get the most coverage without overlap.
 Let’s explore how COB works and why it matters for your health coverage strategy

-Coordination of Benefits in Health Insurance: An Overview
+What is Coordination of Benefits in Health Insurance?

 Coordination of benefits in health insurance (COB) describes the rules and steps used when a person has more than one health policy and needs to use them together for a single hospitalization or treatment.